apache/flink-web/_posts/2022-07-25-release-kubernetes-operator-1.1.0.md

 The community has continued to work hard on improving the Flink Kubernetes Operator capabilities since our [first production ready release](https://flink.apache.org/news/2022/06/05/release-kubernetes-operator-1.0.0.html) we launched about two months ago.

-With the release of Flink Kubernetes Operator 1.1.0 we are proud to announce a number of exciting new features that improves the overall experience of managing Flink resources and the operator itself in production environments.
+With the release of Flink Kubernetes Operator 1.1.0 we are proud to announce a number of exciting new features improving the overall experience of managing Flink resources and the operator itself in production environments.

 ## Release Highlights